m7a/lp-backup-tests/README.md

 Before beginning the actual tests, some experiments were made to determine the usage of the respective tools.
-Additionally, previous experience with JMBB and Borg already existent.
+Additionally, previous experience with JMBB and Borg already existed.
 This section provides a summary of related insights and findings.

 Borg works purely sequential.
 There is a long standing issue in Github